Transonic accretion flow in the mini discs of a binary black hole system: Model equations

 \subsection{Radiative properties of accretion flow}

 We consider the relativistic thermal bremsstrahlung (free-free) emission from the CPD.
-For HAF, electron-electron emission dominates over electron-ion emission \cite{Patra-2023-060}, and hence we use an approximate expression for the free-free emissivity, given by \cite{Novikov-1973-343},
+For HAF, electron-electron emission dominates over electron-ion emission \cite{Patra-2023-060}, and hence we use an approximate expression for the free-free emissivity, given by \cite[]{Novikov-1973-343},

 where $Z$ represents the atomic number of the ion, which is taken as $1$ for the hydrogen plasma, $h$ is the Planck constant, and $\nu_e$ is the emission frequency.
 The term $\bar{g}_{\rm ff}$ denotes the thermally-averaged Gaunt factor, which does the quantum mechanical correction to the classical electrodynamics.
 Its value varies between $1$ to $5$, depending on the electron energy.
 However, following \cite{Yarza-2020-50}, we take $\bar{g}_{\rm ff} = 1.2$ throughout this paper.
 Note that the second term in Eq.~(\ref{eq:emissivity}) includes both the relativistic corrections and electron-electron bremsstrahlung emission.
-Also, we assume a weak coupling between the electrons and ions, which leads to a temperature difference between them.
-There are many studies in the literature corresponding to the two-temperature accretion flows \cite{Sarkar-2018-1950037, Dihingia-2018-1, Dihingia-2020-3043, Sarkar-2020-A209, Sarkar-2022-34}.
-However, in accordance with \cite{Yarza-2020-50}, we use a simplified parameterized relation $T_e = T/10$.
+We also assume a two-temperature plasma in which the electron temperature is lower than that of the ions.
+Here, we briefly discuss the physical reasons behind this assumption.
+In an ionized plasma, electrons and ions attempt to maintain thermal equilibrium through random Coulomb collisions.
+However, this equilibrium breaks down, particularly near the horizon.
+In this region, the flow velocity becomes extremely high, and the accretion timescale becomes much shorter than the electron-ion collision timescale.
+As a result, the assumption of a single-temperature plasma becomes unrealistic, and the accretion flow tends to enter a two-temperature regime, especially in the inner regions of the disc.
+There are many studies in the literature corresponding to the two-temperature accretion flows \cite[]{Sarkar-2018-1950037, Dihingia-2018-1, Dihingia-2020-3043, Sarkar-2020-A209, Sarkar-2022-34}, where the electron and ion temperature profiles are obtained self-consistently by solving the radial momentum and energy equations for each species.
+However, in our work, we adopt a simplified scaling relation, $T_e = T/10$ in accordance with the works \cite{Monika-2009-497, Yarza-2020-50}.
+In those studies, the authors employed this scaling relation to successfully model the observed data of Sgr A*.
+However, readers may adopt some alternative scaling relations as discussed in works \cite{Chattopadhyay-2002-454, Dihingia-2020-023012}.